Acts for an array of well-known and established artists in the music industry.

 Track record in landmark litigation, including representing Sony Music in the litigation brought unsuccessfully by George Michael; representing EMI Music Publishing in a landmark Court of Appeal decision on reversionary rights under the 1911 Copyright Act; and in successfully bringing a substantial, international trade mark action for W3 Limited against easyGroup

 Brought or defended actions for Robert Smith (The Cure), Nigel Martin-Smith (the founding manager of Take That), Disclosure, Radiohead, Syco, Universal, BMG, Imagem Music Publishing and numerous other household names.

 Educated at Winchester College and Cambridge University and qualified initially at the Bar, before re-qualifying as a Solicitor in 1988.

-Main focus is music work, advising both emerging and established artists, producers, songwriters and managers on a wide range of legal and commercial issues.
+His main focus is music work, advising both emerging and established artists, producers, songwriters and managers on a wide range of legal and commercial issues.
 He also advises a number of record labels, publishing companies and digital businesses.

-Before qualifying as a lawyer, worked for a number of years in the music industry - with experience ranging from promotion and record labels to artist management.
+Before qualifying as a lawyer, Berkeley worked for a number of years in the music industry - with experience ranging from promotion and record labels to artist management.